schuderer/mllaunchpad/CONTRIBUTING.rst

    Now you can make your changes locally.
 Don't forget to create tests for your code.
-   Recommended style is Google style, particularly `docstrings <https://google.github.io/styleguide/pyguide.html#381-docstrings>`_.
+   We use Google style, particularly `docstrings <https://google.github.io/styleguide/pyguide.html#381-docstrings>`_.

    Add the upstream remote.
 This saves a reference to the main mllaunchpad repository, which you can use to keep your repository synchronized